-This week we’re excited to introduce you to Lydia Rex, our newest Connected Families parent coach.
+We’re excited to introduce you to Lydia Rex, Connected Families parent coach.
 We’ve asked her to share why she decided to move from a primary career in nursing to parent coaching.
 Lydia lives in Iowa with her husband (a worship leader) and their two children.

 I started my career as a nurse caring for medically complex kids in their home.
 One of the things I saw over and over was that if we could safely care for these kids outside the hospital environment, their outcomes became dramatically better at home.
 With the right support, home is a powerful healing environment, even in the face of severe challenges.